hdigital/partyfactsdata/codebook/codebook.md

 The project may add parties

--   from external datasets that won at least 1.0% of the vote
+-   from external datasets that won at least 1.0% of the vote (preferably in two elections)
--   with a significant leader
+-   with a significant leader (prime minister, president)
 -   included in multiple external datasets (preferably at least three datasets)